 But there are some caveats.
 Firstly, you can only claim expenses and deductions for periods during which the property was tenanted or genuinely available for rent.
 Also, properties that are bought and operated as investment properties are subject to capital gains tax if/when they are sold.

-Finally, everyone’s circumstances are different so we strongly recommend that you seek professional assistance in working out how investment property can best work for you.
+Finally, everyone’s circumstances are different.
+We strongly recommend that you seek professional assistance in working out how investment property can best work for you.